keceli/README/conda.md

-# Tips for using conda for python
+# Tips for using conda

 Use `conda env list` to see available environments.
 Use `conda list` to see installed packages in your environment.